bytesbay/web3-token/README.md

 const { address, body } = await Web3Token.verify(token);

-// now you can find that user by his address

-req.user = await User.findOne({ address });
+// now you can find that user by his address (better to do it case insensitive) req.user = await User.findOne({ address });
 ```